hannabliska/BenakaBliskaRowley_ENV872_EDA_FinalProject/README.md

 Data were accessed on 2022-11-15.

+### Above Ground Biomass Calculations
+The biomass r package was used to find wood density values and calculate above ground biomass for mangrove species sampled in the Florida Coastal Everglades LTER Data Set.
+The generated data can be found in `treeAGB.csv` in the Processed data folder.

 ### Mangrove Distribution Data
 Mangrove habitat spatial data was collected from the Florida Fish and Wildlife Conservation Commission GIS & Mapping Data website (https://geodata.myfwc.com/datasets/myfwc::mangrove-habitat-in-florida-1/about).
 The shapefile data were saved as `Mangrove_Habitat_in_Florida` under the Spatial data folder.